tomga/genodebuildtool/gscons/README.md

- * build only what is really needed to be rebuilt - avoid big recompilations e.g. after switching branches due to unclear reasons
+ * build only what is really needed to be rebuilt - avoid big recompilations e.g. after switching branches due to unclear reasons (this actually became less important after adding easy way to enable *ccache* in original build)

  * avoid repetitions in flags passed to compiler - include paths are sometimes repeated four times in original build (possibly it can be